 Why do we do this?
-Does food has rewarding properties, and can stress make us eat more?
+Does food have rewarding properties, and can stress make us eat more?

-With both clinical and experimental expertise of thirteen partners across Europe this EU funded project NeuroFAST aims to investigate the common neurobiology involved in eating behavior, addiction and stress.
+With both clinical and experimental expertise, the thirteen partners from across Europe who are members of the EU funded project, NeuroFAST, aim to investigate the common neurobiology involved in eating behavior, addiction and stress.

 Obesity is often explained as the result of excessive eating - Why do we over eat?